 - The underground walkway between Terminals 2 and 3

-Sim Local stocks sim cards from EE, Three, Vodafone and Lyca mobile.
-Here’s a list of some of the plans the have available
+Sim Local stocks sim cards from EE, Three, Vodafone, and Lyca mobile.
+Here’s a list of some of the plans they have available

 |Lyca Mobile||3GB of 4G Data, unlimited texts + minutes, 100 international minutes to 42 countries.||£25|

 |Lyca Mobile||7GB of 4G Data, unlimited texts + minutes, and unlimited international minutes to 42 countries.||£30|